fsylum/fs-login-devices/readme.txt

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. View all login devices on Users > Login Devices.

+== Screenshots ==

+1. Listing page that show login history alongside the user agent and timestamps.

 == Changelog ==

 **1.0.0**